horizontal-divider-white-1

 “Everybody bids these jobs,” says Bob Keaton, who co-founded the company in 1997.
 “At the end of the day, our customers want a local company that’s going to support what they’re buying.”

-"When we look at some of the wins they’ve had so far, it's clear that customers trust to buy whatever Midwest Mine is selling," says Superior's channel manager, George Wilcox.
-"They have strong confidence they'll back it up."
+"When we look at some of the wins they’ve had so far, it's clear that customers trust to buy whatever they're selling," says Superior's channel manager, George Wilcox.
+"Producers have strong confidence they'll back it up."

 The Service Foundation

 Alta Midwest Mine's roots trace back to parts sales, but the company quickly found itself solving bigger challenges.
-As customers requested help installing components, the business expanded into field service, fabrication, and plant upgrades.
+As customers requested help with installations, the business expanded into field service and fabrication.

 Today, about ten employees work in the company's Northwood, Ohio fabrication shop, building specialty components and making modifications that help producers adapt to more complex production demands.

-“What used to be a 10-product plant may now need to produce 20 or more," Keaton says.
+“What used to be a 10-product plant may now need to produce 20 or more unique specifications," Keaton says.
 "We’re changing the structures and steelwork around their equipment, so everything works better together.”

 When Paths Crossed